hagitarowe/fs-mkdirp/README.md

 Demo
 ---------------------
+Create a directory with the path "./demo/dir/subir".
 ```bash
 npm start
 ```
-Creates a directory with the path "./demo/dir/subir".

 Usage
 ---------------------